rockerBOO/awesome-neovim/README.md

 ## Resource

 - [Neovimcraft](https://neovimcraft.com) - A site dedicated to searching specific plugins and guides for building plugins in Lua.
-- [TWiN](https://this-week-in-neovim.org) - TWiN (this-week-in-neovim.org) is dedicated to providing weekly news about Neovim and its ecosystem.
 - [Dotfyle](https://dotfyle.com) - Dotfyle is a site for sharing and discovering Neovim configs and plugins.